Costa Rica is a small country with a traditional culture, and the Costa Rican’s (Tico’s) are very proud of their country and their culture.

 The Yiguirro was declared the national bird in 1977, and they sing powerful and melodious songs.

 The hand-painted Ox cart was declared the national symbol of labor in 1988.
 The carts were the primary method to transport crops from farms to the ports.

 The White-Tailed Deer was declared the national symbol of fauna in 1995.

 The Marimba was declared the National Instrument in 1996 and many traditional Costa Rican songs are played on the Marimba with the intention to preserve national culture and folklore.

 The symbolic torch represents Central America’s sovereignty from Spain in 1821, and every September 15, it is passed from Guatemala to Costa Rica.

 Los Crestones Point in the Talamanca Mountain Range was declared a national symbol in 2011.
 This unique natural phenomenon can be seen from the Valley of El General as well as from sectors on the Pacific Coast.

 The Manatee is the National Marine Mammal, and this endangered species thrives in protected sanctuaries on Costa Rica’s Caribbean Coast.

 The pre-Columbian, Diquis Stone Spheres were declared a national symbol and their principal location in the valley of the Rio Grande de Térraba was declared a UNESCO World Heritage Site in 2014.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 24 years and from his travels throughout the country, he has acquired a wealth of knowledge about living in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country, he has acquired a wealth of knowledge about living in Costa Rica.
 If you have questions and would like to contact Tom click here.